 The church in Africa is currently gaining a deeper understanding of this as well.
 A Global Scholars professor has been doing research on the changing values and beliefs of the African church.
 One interesting finding is that there is a shift away from the naïve and unbiblical “Prosperity Gospel” which teaches that God wants us rich, if we only believe enough (and give enough money to those who proclaim the Prosperity Gospel).
 In its place many African churches he studied are teaching that wealth and well-being (“prosperity”) are the result of applying biblical principles such as hard work, honesty and frugality.
 Believers in the churches that apply these principles in general find they have success and prosper.
 As the Lord tells Joshua as he was ascending to a senior leadership role, “Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”
 (Joshua 1:8, italics added).

 The fact is that following God’s principles results in good leadership and prospering businesses.
 This is a “best practice” employed over the centuries (in this case, almost 3000 years ago)!

 How are you applying this best practice in your leadership?
 If you are not yet convinced God exists or is worth following, I invite you to explore my website, beginning with the “Definitions” page, and other sites I link to.
 And send me a note if you have specific questions or would like to chat about this further.

 If you are a Christ follower, have you found effective ways to employ this best practice?
-Many ministries exist to help you in this.
-A listing of a number of these ministries can be found here.

 Next week I’ll discuss the second best practice of Uzziah—having mentors in his life.
 Until then, grace and peace.